 Selecting these types of materials for new construction gives you the best opportunity for a fire-resistant house.
-But you can also go with these materials when you’re renovating an existing house.
+But you can also install these materials when you’re renovating an existing house.

 Equipping a home with the proper fire safety devices will go a long way in keeping your family safe.
 This includes smoke detectors, sprinklers, fire extinguishers and surge protectors.

 The number of smoke detectors needed depends on the number of bedrooms and the size of the house.
 Current safety standards call for a smoke detector inside each bedroom, outside each sleeping area and on every level of the house.
 So, a two-story house without a basement, with three bedrooms on the second floor should have a minimum of five smoke detectors.
 They should be mounted on the room ceiling or high on the walls.
 Some smoke detectors use batteries, while others are hard-wired into the home’s electrical system.
-Batteries should typically be changed twice a year — when changing clocks in the spring and fall.
+Batteries should typically be changed twice a year — some folks coordinate doing so with when they change clocks in the spring and fall.
 Every smoke detector should be tested once a month to ensure it’s working.

 In a more advanced system, all the smoke detectors in your home are connected to each other.
 When smoke detectors are interconnected, if a fire breaks out in the kitchen, triggering that smoke detector to go off, the detectors in the bedrooms will also sound, alerting you to the danger of the fire sooner.